kguzek/guzek-uk-api/README.md

-# The Guzek UK website
+# The Guzek UK API

 ## Intro

-This repository contains the source code for [Guzek UK](https://www.guzek.uk/), which is the personal portfolio website of Konrad Guzek.
+This repository contains the source code for the [Guzek UK API](https://api.guzek.uk/), which is used to power the [Guzek UK Website](https://www.guzek.uk/) -- my personal homepage.
+It has general website-related routes, such as page content for my custom-made content management system, the entire backend of [LiveSeries](https://www.guzek.uk/liveseries), a public torrent indexer and scraper, and much more.
-It serves as a showcase of projects as well as the homepage of [LiveSeries](https://www.guzek.uk/liveseries).

-## Pages

-The page contains standard portfolio website features, such as brief "about me" on the homepage as well as a "projects" page outlining some of the more recent apps I've been working on.
-The most interesting feature of the website is the "LiveSeries" page, which is explained in the next section.

-## LiveSeries

-LiveSeries started out as a personal project back in 2019 in the form of a C console app.
-In 2020, I restarted the project as LiveSeries 2 in C# using WinForms and the .NET framework.
-I ended up creating a fully-functional Windows desktop application, which automatically downloaded new releases of TV shows I watched.
-It had no "client" and "server" side, as it was all one application, just merged together in a single app.
-However, after starting Guzek UK, I had the idea of migrating LiveSeries 2 to the web in order to allow cross-client use, and using a centralised server to host and save TV shows and other data.
-In 2024, I started work on LiveSeries Web, now known as [LiveSeries](https://www.guzek.uk/liveseries), and subsequently renamed LiveSeries 2 (the C# app) to LiveSeries Legacy.
-The repository is currently [archived but still publicly available](https://github.com/kguzek/LiveSeriesLegacy/) here on GitHub.

-LiveSeries is now considered a finished product; I personally use it and it satisfies my needs.
-However, the limitations of a centralised server are now becoming apparent: in order to allow other users to download content, they would need unrestricted access to my own personal server, which is not fesible as the storage space doesn't allow it.
-This is why the episode downloading functionality is currently limited to whitelisted accounts, but I will be looking into allowing public access in some form (e.g. a local server download to be able to set up decentralised servers, while still allowing the web client interface to access it).

 ## API

-The website features a back-end hosted on [api.guzek.uk](https://api.guzek.uk/), with JWT authentication and custom authorisation middleware.
-It provides user registration, website content editing, user profile and detail editing, and of course the LiveSeries API.
+This repository contains only the necessary lightweight public-facing APIs.
+It used to contain user authentication, but that has been moved to a [separate server](https://github.com/kguzek/guzek-uk-auth-server).

-Fun fact: its first implementation was as a JSON file serving as the database, and raw Node.JS http server code.
-It's now a MySQL (specifically mariadb) database operated by [Sequelize](https://sequelize.org/), an ORM for JS/TS -- yes, it's still based on Node.JS.
+Fun fact: this API's first implementation was as a JSON file serving as the database, and raw Node.JS http server code.
+It's now a MariaDB database operated by [Sequelize](https://sequelize.org/), an ORM for JS/TS -- yes, it's still based on Node.JS.

+## Routes

+Below is a list of accessible API routes, which use a base of [https://api.guzek.uk](https://api.guzek.uk/) (*).

+\* The `liveseries/watch` route is planned to be moved to a separate streaming server, `v.guzek.uk`.
+Currently, that hostname resolves to the same server as `api.guzek.uk`.

+TODO: implement routes documentation

+### `/pages`

+### `/updated`

+### `/logs`

+### `/torrents`

+### `/liveseries`

+### `/tu-lalem`

 ## Usage